Dentistry

 Instead, Boost uses a 38 percent hydrogen peroxide power bleaching gel to whiten your teeth.
 The gel is very sticky, so it won’t fall off your teeth while in use.

 This treatment also has a slightly lower risk of tooth sensitivity because it contains PF.
-This is a mix of potassium nitrate that reduces the risk of sensitivity and tooth decay.
+This mix of potassium nitrate reduces the risk of sensitivity and tooth decay.
 It also strengthens your enamel.

 KöR Whitening